GoogleContainerTools/skaffold/docs/design_proposals/README.md

 This document describes the process for proposing a new feature or making any big code changes to `skaffold`.

-Submitting a proposal before a pull request, will likely reduce the back and forth between the contributor and the core team.
+Submitting a proposal before a pull request will likely reduce the back and forth between the contributor and the core team.
 A proposal also ensures, each new feature or a big change has a design review.